Unboxed-Software/solana-course/content/env-variables.md

 ### 6. Add Initialize Program Config Account Instruction

-In this step, we will create an instruction to initialize the program config account with the following values:

--   `admin` set to the `ADMIN` constant
--   `fee_destination` set to to a designated token account
--   `fee_basis_points` set to 100 (1%)
+Now let's create the instruction logic for initializing the program config account.
+It should only be callable by a transaction signed by the `ADMIN` key and should set all the properties on the `ProgramConfig` account.

 Create a folder called `program_config` at the path `/src/instructions/program_config`.
-This folder will store all instructions related to the program config account and only accessible by the admin.
+This folder will store all instructions related to the program config account.

 Within the `program_config` folder, create a file called `initialize_program_config.rs` and add the following code.